tkortekaas/rrule_generator/README.md

 );
 ```

-The current version of the widget has 2 text delegates that you can already use.
-One in English and one in Dutch.
+The current version of the widget has 3 text delegates that you can already use.
+One in English, one in Dutch, and one
+in Indonesian.
 You can easily create your own ones as well